-- This document sets out the ground (and related facts) upon which a trailblazer group may request a Procedural Review of a final decision or recommendation made by the Institute and the process that will apply to such a request.
+- This document sets out the ground (and related facts) upon which a Procedural Review of a final decision or recommendation made by the Institute may be requested and the process that will apply to such a request.

-- For other complaints against the Institute, the trailblazer group is referred to the Institute’s complaints procedure.
+- For other complaints against the Institute, please refer to the Institute’s complaints procedure.

 - In carrying out its work to uphold the quality of apprenticeships and technical education, the Institute takes a number of decisions including (but not limited to) the following examples:

-- Notwithstanding that the decisions identified above are the decisions that the Institute most commonly makes, a trailblazer group may request a Procedural Review (where the ground is met) against any final decision of the Institute.
+Notwithstanding that the decisions identified above are the decisions that the Institute most commonly makes, a trailblazer group may request a Procedural Review (where the ground is met) against any final decision of the Institute.
+Awarding bodies may only request Procedural Review of final decisions made by the Institute in connection with applications for approval of higher technical qualifications.

-- Some of the Institute’s final decisions consist of ‘recommendations’ to the Secretary of State (for example, on funding bands).
-In circumstances where the Institute makes a recommendation to the Secretary of State, the Institute may share with the Secretary of State (or another Minister) the fact, basis and outcome of any Procedural Review request the trailblazer group makes (along with any documents supplied by the trailblazer group) so as to support the Secretary of State (or another Minister) to act on that recommendation.
-If the trailblazer group objects to the Institute doing so, it should state this in its correspondence to the Institute.
+Where it is necessary to do so in connection with its functions, the Institute may share with the Secretary of State (or another Minister) the fact, basis and outcome of any Procedural Review request (along with any documents supplied by you).
+If you object to the Institute doing so, you should state this in your correspondence to the Institute.

-- The Procedural Review is not intended to be an opportunity for a trailblazer group to complain about a decision of the Institute which it does not agree with and/or ask for a new decision.
+The Procedural Review is not intended to be an opportunity to complain about a decision of the Institute which you do not agree with and/or ask for a new decision (on the basis of evidence/information previously submitted, or on the basis of new evidence/information which could have been obtained and submitted before the original decision was taken).
 Rather, it is intended to be used where the ground for Procedural Review has been met and as a consequence, such a decision should properly be taken afresh.

-- A Procedural Review may be requested by a trailblazer group on the following ground:
+- A Procedural Review may be requested on the following ground:

 - Material procedural error or other material irregularity.
 The procedural error or other irregularity referred to must be of sufficient materiality as to be capable of giving rise to a different decision or outcome on reconsideration.
 Examples of material errors or material irregularities include: failure of the Institute to comply with published procedures; failure of the Institute to take account of relevant information or taking account of irrelevant information; making a decision based on a clear error; or the Institute exceeding its powers.

-- The trailblazer group’s Procedural Review request must be based on the above ground.
-As explained in paragraph 18 below, the first stage of dealing with a Procedural Review request is for the Head of Legal (or a member of their team) to verify that there is a reasonable basis for concluding that the request is within the scope of the ground for Procedural Review and that the request has been made in compliance with paragraph 12 below (in relation to the timing of the request) and paragraph 15 (in relation to the reasons why the ground for Procedural Review is met).
-Procedural Review requests that are considered to be outside the scope will be declined and the Institute will write to the trailblazer group to inform them if this is the case.
+- A Procedural Review request must be based on the above ground.
+As explained in paragraph 20 below, the first stage of dealing with a Procedural Review request is for the General Counsel (or a member of their team) to verify that there is a reasonable basis for concluding that the request is within the scope of the ground for Procedural Review and that the request has been made in compliance with paragraph 14 below (in relation to the timing of the request) and paragraph 17 (in relation to the reasons why the ground for Procedural Review is met).
+Procedural Review requests that are considered to be outside the scope will be declined and the Institute will inform you in writing if this is the case.

-- The trailblazer group can request a Procedural Review only in relation to final decisions of the Institute.
+- You can request a Procedural Review only in relation to the final decisions of the Institute.
 These are handled through this Procedural Review.

-- The Institute will only consider requests for Procedural Review made by a trailblazer group (through the Chair of the trailblazer group or such other member of the trailblazer group as is authorised by the Chair).
+- The Institute will only consider requests for Procedural Review made by a trailblazer group (through the Chair of the trailblazer group or such other member of the trailblazer group as is authorised by the Chair) or an awarding body (through the primary contact or such other person authorised by the awarding body).
 The Institute will not consider requests brought by any other person or group (such as training providers).
-The trailblazer group may request a Procedural Review through the trailblazer Chair (or such other member of the trailblazer as is authorised by the Chair) by correspondence to the Institute’s relevant e-mail address (Institute.PROCEDURALREVIEW@education.gov.uk) (the ‘Designated Email Address’).
-The Institute will only accept a Procedural Review request from the trailblazer group if it is submitted on the Institute’s Procedural Review Request Form (the ‘Procedural Review Request Form’).
+A Procedural Review may be requested by correspondence to the Institute’s relevant e-mail address (PROCEDURALREVIEW@education.gov.uk) (the ‘Designated Email Address’).
+The Institute will only accept a Procedural Review request if it is submitted on the Institute’s Procedural Review Request Form (the ‘Procedural Review Request Form’).
 The Procedural Review Request Form can be found below.
 The Institute will not accept requests initiated in other ways, including face-to-face or by phone with members of Institute staff.

-- The trailblazer group must (i) notify the Institute of its intention to request a Procedural Review within 10 working days of the Institute informing the trailblazer group (or otherwise making public) the relevant decision (‘Decision’) and (ii) submit a Procedural Review Request Form (with all necessary supporting evidence) within 25 working days of the Decision.
+- You must (i) notify the Institute of your intention to request a Procedural Review within 10 working days of the Institute informing you (or otherwise making public) the relevant decision (‘Decision’) and (ii) submit a Procedural Review Request Form (with all necessary supporting evidence) within 25 working days of the Decision.
+If you think you will be unable to meet these timeframes, the Institute will consider a request for an extension on a case-by-case basis.
 Both the notification referred to at (i) and Procedural Review Request Form referred to at (ii) should be sent to the Designated Email Address.
-The Institute will confirm to the trailblazer group that it has received each of the notification and Procedural Review Request Form.
-The Institute aims to complete all Procedural Reviews within eight weeks of receipt of the Review Request Form.
-Where this is not likely to be achieved, the Institute will let the trailblazer group know.
+The Institute will confirm that it has received each of the notification and Procedural Review Request Form.
+The Institute aims to complete all Procedural Reviews within eight weeks of receipt of the Procedural Review Request Form (and all necessary supporting evidence).
+Where this is not likely to be achieved, the Institute will let you know.

 - During the Procedural Review, the Institute will not discuss the Procedural Review with anyone other than the person who submitted the Procedural Review Request Form or, where an alternative contact is given on the form, that alternative contact.

-- The trailblazer group should, and the Institute will, conduct all contact through the Designated Email Address.
-All communications from the Designated Email Address in respect of a Procedural Review will be sent by the Head of Legal or a member of their team.
+- You should, and the Institute will conduct all contact through the Designated Email Address.
+All communications from the Designated Email Address in respect of a Procedural Review will be sent by the General Counsel or a member of their team.

-- The trailblazer group should (wherever possible) submit evidence to support its Procedural Review request, which should be clearly labelled and referenced.
-The trailblazer group must submit the completed Procedural Review Request Form and all evidence within the timeframes set out at paragraph 12.
-The trailblazer group is responsible for ensuring that the Procedural Review Request Form is completed in a clear and concise manner and that any evidence the trailblazer group wishes to be considered is provided.
+- You should (wherever possible) submit evidence to support your Procedural Review request, which should be clearly labelled and referenced.
+You must submit the completed Procedural Review Request Form and all evidence within the timeframes set out at paragraph 14.
+You are responsible for ensuring that the Procedural Review Request Form is completed in a clear and concise manner and that any evidence you wish to be considered is provided.

-- The following personnel within the Institute will ordinarily be involved in handling the trailblazer group’s Procedural Review:
+- The following personnel within the Institute will ordinarily be involved in handling the Procedural Review:

-- The Head of Legal, or a member of their team, will manage the process and keep the trailblazer group informed of progress.
+- The General Counsel, or a member of their team, will manage the process and keep you informed of progress.
 They may support the Procedural Review Panel by providing administrative, procedural and other legal advice.
 They will attend the meeting of the Procedural Review Panel.

-- On receipt of the Procedural Review Request Form, the Head of Legal, or a member of their team, will examine the trailblazer group’s Procedural Review Request Form and accompanying documents to ensure that the request is based on the Procedural Review ground, has complied fully with paragraph 12 and that it contains the information and supporting evidence necessary to allow the Procedural Review to proceed.
-Where a Procedural Review Request Form is submitted that is not based on the Procedural Review ground or that cannot be considered due to lack of information or supporting evidence, the Institute will inform the trailblazer group that the request is declined.
+- On receipt of the Procedural Review Request Form, the General Counsel, or a member of their team, will examine the Procedural Review Request Form and accompanying documents to ensure that the request is based on the Procedural Review ground, has complied fully with paragraph 14 and that it contains the information and supporting evidence necessary to allow the Procedural Review to proceed.
+Where a Procedural Review Request Form is submitted that is not based on the Procedural Review ground or that cannot be considered due to lack of information or supporting evidence, the Institute will inform you that the request is declined.
 In all other cases, the Procedural Review request will be remitted to an Independent Reviewer to investigate and report to the Procedural Review Panel on whether, in the Independent Reviewer's opinion, the Procedural Review should be granted.